 The frequency of a 3-phase motor can be reduced to and thus the speed of the motor driving a fan or pump.
-This is much better than restricting the flow to the pump or fan and saves a considerable amount of electricity.
+Controlling the speed is much better than restricting the flow to the pump or fan and saves a considerable amount of electricity.
 The Parker AC10 drive can be set for the quadrating fan loading using parameter F106.
 This will correctly flux the motor to the application.

-Yes, the AC10 Inverter has a built-in PID loop, this can be easily set using the Macro setup in application 5.
+Yes, the Parker AC10 Inverter has a built-in PID loop, this can be easily set using the Macro setup in application 5.
 Set F228 =5, this will set the PID up and connect the PID the, drive terminals.
 This PID can be used to control levels, pressures or flow using feedback on terminal AI2 as a 0-20mA,4-20mA or 0-10VDC signal from the transducer.

 Long distances can be troublesome due to the capacitive effect of the cables.
 This can be reduced by running the cables separately or putting an inductive choke or output reactor between on the output of the inverter drive.
-These can be purchased separately from ACDC drives.
-Depending on the kW rating or power of the inverter drive we suggest that they are installed above 50 meters.
+These extras can be purchased separately from ACDC drives.
+Depending on the kW rating or power of the inverter drive we suggest that Parker AC10 Inverters are installed above 50 meters.
 Cable selection on long runs should be calculated to ensure volt drop is not excessive, and each phase cable spaced separately.
 EMC rated cable should be used.

 Can I use a remote keypad?